 1 large egg, plus 1 egg yolk

-- Preheat the oven to 350 and line two baking sheet with parchment paper.
+- Preheat the oven to 350 and line two baking sheets with parchment paper.
 Set to the side.

 - In a medium-sized bowl combine the flour, baking soda, and salt.
 Set to the side.